Cookies

 At this time Harry "Stan" Baldwin was Chairman, and Bert Tierney was halfway through his 10 year term of office as Secretary.

 Bert was keen to see a new clubhouse built to ensure the future for succeeding generations.
 The building cost however was wholly beyond the means of the club.
-At this point, a developer, wishing to build bungalows next door, needed the small strip of land in front of the club's boundary hedge, for the purpose of a sight line.
+At this point, a developer, wishing to build bungalows next door, needed the small strip of land in front of the club's boundary hedge to create a sight line.
 He offered the club a few hundred pounds to purchase.